 The University of Florida College of Design, Construction and Planning is one of the few institutions in the country that houses a complete range of design, construction and planning disciplines within the same academic unit.
 Architecture, construction management, interior design, landscape architecture, urban and regional planning, historic preservation and sustainability and the built environment teach students real-world problem solving skills and encourage active participation in communities in order to be responsible citizens.

 Intelligent solutions to the problems of planning, designing and building sustainable communities emerge, as John Dewey asserts, “as a result of reflective action and experience” gained through community-based projects.
-These community building activities extend to every county in the state and more than 25 countries around the globe.
+These community building activities extend to our state, other states in the U.S. and even countries around the globe.

 More than a dozen teams were tasked with establishing a vision and a road map for the Pleasant Street Historic District in Gainesville.
 Focusing on historic character, housing affordability, and sustainability, each group was made to conserve the historic character of the neighborhood by providing guidelines for the district rather than guiding individual parcels.
 Furthermore, there was a goal of maintaining aging community members within the district to provide affordable, yet comfortable, housing for new generations.
 Learn More.

 Dr. Abhinav Alakshendra‘s Economic Development Planning course (URP6541) at the University of Florida developed a proposal for downtown Newberry, suggesting street and landscaping upgrades, a central plaza, and a railway park to revitalize the area amidst its recent population growth.
 Learn More.